-Mounted similarly to A1 as the Serial Comm Adapters (A12).
+Mounted similarly to Serial Comm Adapter (A12).

-2.1.8 Ethernet Adapter (A22) - optional
+2.1.8 Ethernet Communications Adapter (A22) - optional

-Connected at the bottom-left edge of the Main Control Board (A1), using plug P13.
-It supports DNP3 and Modbus protocols via 10/100 copper.
+Plugged into the bottom left-side edge of the Main Control Board (A1) at P13.
+It supports DNP3 and Modbus protocols via 10/100 copper Ethernet connection.